BusKill/buskill-app/docs/hardware_usr/index.rst

 This section will describe how to setup the hardware BusKill cable prior to using the software to arm and disarm BusKill.

+For information on how to build and assemble the BusKill cable, see :ref:`hardware_dev`

 Step 1: Attach Carabiner To Belt
 --------------------------------